Michael McHugh - Obituary

 Michael is survived by his loving wife, Cheryl McHugh, of 39 years; his son and daughter, Adam McHugh and wife Nikkia, Myranda Bosch and husband Richie; five grandchildren, Kaitlyn, Cayden, Brayden, Griffin and Logan; also survived by two brothers, Brian McHugh and wife Diane, Mark McHugh and wife Bethany; and many nieces and nephews.

-SERVICES: A mass and Catholic burial will be celebrated on Saturday, April 15, 2020, at 10:30 a.m., with visitation at 10 a.m., at St. Martin's Church, 120 Maple St., Somersworth, N.H.
+SERVICES: A mass and Catholic burial will be celebrated on Saturday, August 15, 2020, at 10:30 a.m.
 Burial will follow at Holy Trinity cemetery in Somersworth.

 In lieu of flowers please make donation to Lower Cape Fear LifeCare, 1414 Physicians Drive, Wilmington NC 28401.